tajabar/experimental/README.md

 The custom build command shouldn't be necessary but it is.
 Also render.com temperamentally fails to find `tsc`.  rebuild and it finds it.

+Render.com's zero-downtime deploy process means that when doing a new deploy it'll start a replacement server before stopping your existing one, and you'll have two servers trying to comm for the same bot.
+Things will fail.
+You can't turn off this process (at time of writing - sep 2022).
+Crappy Workaround: Stop the deployed service before deploying a new one.

 ## ✨ Features